Committee Secretary and University Secretary : Ian Callaghan, email email@example.com

 1. The membership of Council shall always have a majority of independent members (Statute 1) and shall not exceed 25 members in total.
 For the purposes of this statement the following shall be members of Council but shall not be regarded as independent members: the Vice-Chancellor, the Provost, Pro-Vice-Chancellor Research and Innovation, two members of staff appointed following an election by Senate members from a constituency that includes all academic and academic related staff (of which at least one shall be a member of academic staff), one member of the support staff elected by those staff, two students nominated by the executive of the Students Union.

 2. Council is the appointing authority in relation to any member (other than the Vice-Chancellor, Provost or Pro-Vice-Chancellor Research and Innovation) and must approve the appointment of any prospective members put forward by nomination or election arrangements.

 3. All members of Council will be given appropriate induction on appointment.

-4. Council will appoint, from amongst its independent members, the Chair, the Deputy Chair and Treasurer.
+5. Council will appoint, from amongst its independent members, the Chair, the Deputy Chair, and Treasurer and Senior Independent Member.

-5. The Pro-Vice-Chancellors (Arts & Humanities, Science, Social Sciences and Health) are not members of Council, but attend with full speaking rights.
+6. Members of the Executive Team, who are not Council members, can be invited to attend Council meetings and when present attend with full speaking rights.
+The invitation may extend to whole or parts of Council meetings.
 They assist Council in its understanding of matters before it and proffer advice.
-They do not have a vote, and care has to be taken, particularly when the views of Council are being summarised by the Chair, that undue weight is not given to the views of the Executive Team overall because of the Pro-Vice-Chancellor’s presence in numbers.
+They do not have a vote, and care has to be taken, particularly when the views of Council are being summarised by the Chair, that undue weight is not given to the views of the Executive Team overall because of their presence in numbers.

-7. The Agenda for any meeting will include such items as may be determined appropriate by the Chief Resource Officer and University Secretary, the Vice-Chancellor or the Chair of Council, or such items as have been requested by Council.
-Agenda and papers should normally be circulated seven days before each meeting.
+9. The Agenda for any meeting will include such items as may be determined appropriate by the University Secretary, the Vice-Chancellor or the Chair of Council, or such items as have been requested by Council.
+Agenda and papers should normally be made available seven days before each meeting.